testdasi/grafana-unraid-stack/README.md

+# Deprecated
+In case it hasn't been obvious for quite some time, I have abandoned this project.

 # Grafana-Unraid-Stack
 Meet Gus!
 He has everything you need to start monitoring Unraid (Grafana - Influxdb - Telegraf - Loki - Promtail).
 1 docker instead of 5+!